Last Updated: 8/5/2020

 - $1M in Midtown Improvement District funds

 - Total funding: $2.9M

 The Scoping phase is complete.
-The Design and Engineering phase began in early 2018 with Kimley-Horn serving as lead technical consultants.
-This phase will include:
+The Design and Engineering phase began in early 2018 with Kimley-Horn serving as lead technical consultants to accomplish the following project activities:

 - Public engagement

 - City and stakeholder coordination

 - Survey and subsurface evaluations